alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 ---

-## Shape

-*(*Note: "Shape" appears as a standalone header in the original text without additional content.
-It may indicate an intended focus on the structure or evolution of your platform.
-Consider reflecting on how your platform might naturally evolve toward a simpler, more efficient model.*)*

----

 ## Conclusion

 Platform engineering is not doomed, but it is challenging.
 It drastically changes the way your organization works—for the better!
 However, success requires a systematic approach to change.